dubsalot/vscode-container-demo/README.md

 This repo started as a basic hello-world introduction to the Remote Development Containers extension for Visual Studio Code to develop inside a container.
 Originally, it was made using "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" as the main source.

-Now, it is becoming a series and I'm going to add little bits of technology along the way.
+I would like to make a series out of this repo and add little bits of technology along the way.

 # Technology
 The app is a .net core 3.1 app with React and a couple of JSON services.
-While the application is meant to demo remote containers for vscode, you can also open the webui.sln Solution with Visual Studio 2019 from your Windows host.
-I will likely replace the React app with Angular at some point.
+The application source code is opened with vscode in a Linuix containe.
+Howewver, one can also use Visual Studio 2019 from a Windows host.

 # Developer Environment
-This project was created with a Linux container that contains all the tools you need as a developer for this app.
+This project was created with a Linux container.
+The container image has all the tools you need as a developer to maintain the application.
 The [VS Code Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension is what enables this method of development.

-Anyone with vscode and a docker host can open this code base and immediately start contributing without the hassle of installing tons of dependencies.
+Anyone with vscode and a docker host can open this code base and immediately start contributing without the hassle of installing dependencies.

-Initial development was done on a Windows PC in a Linux container, but can also be done on a Mac or Linux PC.

 1. Visual Studio Code - [https://code.visualstudio.com/](https://code.visualstudio.com/)
 1. Docker Desktop (Windows and macOS) [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)